 - Multiple means of Action & Expression – foster strategic, goal-directed learners

 The college has embarked on a project to develop a toolkit of resources to enable instructors to implement UDL in their practice.
-This partnership between the Centre for Accessible Learning and the Centre for Excellence in Teaching and Learning, with grant funding, will launch in the spring of 2019.
+This partnership between the Centre for Accessible Learning and the Centre for Excellence in Teaching and Learning, with grant funding, launched in the spring of 2019.
 Contact Sue Doner in CETL for more information.

 Create accessible materials

 In your everyday work, you can incorporate six core practices to create accessible materials.
 These practices can be applied to email, documents, power-point slides, D2L sites.
 The result will be accessible content that will enhance the experience for all users.

 - Create document structure (headings and style templates) that organize and format documents for easier visual and assistive technology navigation.

 - Write useful, descriptive hyperlinks that don’t make a reader guess where the link will take them, whether or not the user makes use of assistive technologies.

 - Create bulleted or numbered lists so that users can scan content, whether with screen readers or in viewing online or print copies of resources.